temetvince/wormhole-primer/README.md

 ## Contents

-- `WormholePrimer.tex`: The main LaTeX source file containing the complete guide.
+- `WormholePrimer.md`: The main Markdown file containing the complete guide.

-- `WormholePrimer.pdf`: The compiled PDF version of the guide for easy reference.
+  reference.

 - `public/`: The directory containing the website files.
 - `src/`: The directory containing the source code for the website.
 - `README.md`: This readme file.